World tour of Ulysses S. Grant: Paris, Netherlands, Germany, Scandinavia and Finland

 Throughout July, Grant visited the Nordic countries of Denmark, Norway, Sweden and Finland.
 He was welcomed by universal cheers and was received by King Christian and Queen Louise of Denmark in Copenhagen.
 At the dinner, he declined to drink any wine, except for a few sips of champagne when the King toasted his health.
 Grant had initially traveled to the area for a few weeks rest and when asked to attend a banquet in his honor he declined.
 He exhibited a significant knowledge of Danish history while admiring their school system and honest industry of the working people.
+During his visit to Finland, Grant visited the Phoenix Hotel in Turku and the Imperial Alexander University in Helsinki as a guest of Rector Zachris Topelius.

 Russia, Poland, Austria, Paris

 Throughout the summer month of August, Grant visited St. Petersburg and Moscow in Russia.
 When the Grants arrived in St. Petersburg, Tsar Alexander II sent out an imperial carriage that brought them to meet the Tsar at his Summer Palace.
 When Grant met the tall Tsar, he noticed that he had a nervous air about him, having survived many assassination attempts.
 The Tsar was interested in the warfare of Native Americans and asked Grant about the future of the Plains Indians, while Grant attempted to answer him satisfactorily.
 In St. Petersburg, as was his custom, and as a man with common roots, Grant mingled and conversed with the local people.
 U.S. Minister to Russia Edwin W. Stoughton escorted the Grants to see the ceremonial Russian man-of-war Peter the Great and Grant was given a seventeen-gun salute.

 Grant continued his tour, visiting Warsaw and Vienna.
 Grant met with Austrian Emperor Franz Joseph I in Vienna, and in Salzburg he met with German Emperor William I. Having been abroad for fifteen months, Grant began to evaluate his tour, believing he was the first American to have traveled so many countries in that time duration.
 While traveling through the Austrian Alps, Grant wrote that he "missed English speaking people", and that he enjoyed traveling in Europe as much as the average American.
 He also observed that European countries heavily taxed their citizens to pay for massive debts and maintain standing armies, giving him a better appreciation for U.S. republican government.
 Grant said the U.S. people were "the most progressive, freest and richest people on earth".

 Crossing the Swiss Alps, Grant returned to Paris on September 25 and remained there until October 12, having covered all of Northern Europe.
 In Bordeaux Grant was met by a message from the King of Spain, who formally requested that he honor him with a visit.
 Grant was never pleased much with military presentations and reviews, but the invitation was so cordial that he accepted it.
 The Grant party traveled as far as Biarritz, rested overnight and crossed the mountain divide into Spain the next day.